 Over the past several months, I have spent a lot of time observing Rapsodo being used for lessons, from the youth level all the way to the big leagues.
 Rapsodo is a video monitor engineered for hitting and pitching that measures exit velocity, launch angle, direction, spin axis and more.
 Data is displayed in an app for a smartphone or tablet.

 Do you want to test how ball spin affects flight distance?
-How does changing the length or weight of your bat effect exit velocity or overall flight distance?
-With Rapsodo, you can run controlled experiments inside a hitting facility in real time.
+How does changing the length or weight of your bat affect exit velocity or overall flight distance?
+With Rapsodo, you can run controlled experiments inside a hitting facility in real-time.
 All sessions can be saved to a cloud, with individual accounts set up for each hitter.
-Over time those sessions can be compared to other sessions and players can build a true hitter profile, compare that profile to a team profile, take the team and compare to a larger data set profile and so on.
+Over time those sessions can be compared to other sessions and players can build a true hitter profile, compare that profile to a team profile, take the team and compare to a larger data set profile, and so on with technology in baseball.
 Keep on the lookout for more from us using Rapsodo.

 Correlation does not equal causation.
 The last thing we want is to randomly grab a bunch of data and then make baseless conclusions.

-We have a huge opportunity in the game today to combine 150 years of proven experience with new technology.
-If we do this right, the results will be better informed coaches, better training protocols, reduced injuries, and players with more insight into how they perform optimally.
-How we deploy that technology and how we manage the data we collect will ultimately tell the story of how data is accepted in baseball or not.
+We have a huge opportunity in the game today to combine 150 years of proven experience with new technology in baseball.
+If we do this right, the results will be better-informed coaches, better training protocols, reduced injuries, and players with more insight into how they perform optimally.
+How we deploy that technology in baseball and how we manage the data we collect will ultimately tell the story of how data is accepted in the sport or not.